intel/inference-model-manager/helm-deployment/README.md

 grpc.framework.interfaces.face.face.CancellationError: CancellationError(code=StatusCode.CANCELLED, details="Received http2 header with status: 400")
 ```

-WARNING: /inferno-platform/helm-deployment/certs directory contains example ca.conf file required to create CRL list.
+**WARNING**: /inferno-platform/helm-deployment/certs directory contains example ca.conf
+file required to create CRL list.
 Please adjust this configuration file to your environment before use in production.

+##
-# Dex connector configuration
+### Dex connector configuration
 In `helm-deployment/dex-subchart/values.yaml` there is a section about connector (`config
 .connectors`).
 If you would like to use a different one - please provide additional dex-values.yaml
 with proper configuration, which would override ldap connector.